cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

   - Jumping between the two is frustrating
   - Tools like pseudocode used to keep this from happening
 - Looking for help
-  - Search using the “right” phrases
+  - Search using the "right" phrases
     - Takes time and familiarity
   - Stack Overflow
   - Ruby Docs